szhou42/osdev/README.md

 ./compile.sh
 ```

-And then choose one of the following simulator to boot cool os.
+And then choose one of the following simulator to boot edu os.
 QEMU is more recommended.

 ## QEMU
 1. Run sudo apt-get install qemu-system
-2. Run ./qemu_run.sh to boot cool os(or ./kvm.sh if your environment supports kvm)
+2. Run ./qemu_run.sh to boot edu os(or ./kvm.sh if your environment supports kvm)

 ### Debug with QEMU